 Correct chemical storage can avoid reactions between incompatible materials with the potential to cause harm, fire or even explosions.

-Safe storage of chemicals can be achieved by arranging the materials according to the hazard class (GHS pictogram) and then providing the right level of separation based on their chemical properties.
-This requires planning and will involve an inventory list, accurate labelling, an appreciation of chemical incompatibilities and a range of suitable containers and storage facilities.
+Safe storage of chemicals can be achieved by arranging the materials according to the hazard class (GHS pictogram) and then separating them based on their chemical properties.
+This requires planning and will involve an inventory, accurate labelling, an evaluation of chemical incompatibilities and a range of suitable containers and storage facilities.

 In essence, the most important reasons for proper chemical storage are: